-Director of Golf & Instruction at the Wintergreen Golf Academy.
-Geoff is a native of Potomac, MD, however, has spent the majority of his golf career in South Florida as the former Director of Instruction at PGA National Resort & Spa located in Palm Beach Gardens, FL.
-Additionally, Geoff worked at the Tam-O-Shanter Club located on Long Island, NY.
+Director of Golf & Instruction at the Wintergreen Resort.
+Geoff is a Certified Professional in Golf Operations and the 2016 MAPGA Merchandiser of the Year (resort category).
+The former Director of Instruction PGA National Resort & Spa located in Palm Beach Gardens, FL.
+Additionally, Geoff also worked at the Tam-O-Shanter Club located on Long Island, NY.

-Geoff's Instructional background includes numerous game and player development golf schools conducted at PGA National Resort and Spa in Palm Beach Gardens, FL.
-He has worked under Top 100 instructors Mike Adams, T.J.
-Tomasi, Charlie King, Shelby Futch, Rick McCord and Dick Farley.
-Geoff is also a 2015 Member of the Titleist Golf Professional Staff
+Geoff's Instructional background includes numerous game and player development golf schools and lessons at both PGA National Resort and Wintergreen Resort.
+Geoff is also a 2016 Member of the Titleist Golf Professional Staff.

 Geoff’s playing experience has taken him around the country competing on numerous mini – tours including the Dakotas Tour and the Tommy Armour Tour in Central Florida.
 Additionally, Geoff has competed in multiple State Opens, MAPGA and Met PGA Section events.
 Geoff has won a South Florida Assistants tournament on the Champion Course at PGA National, current home to the PGA Tour’s Honda Classic and most recently finished runner up in the 2014 MAPGA Senior Match Play tournament.